haath/incerto/README.md

 ## Planned work

-- Allow for filters like `With` and `Without` when observing values.
 - Add support for recoding time series during the simulation.
 - Add some utilities to the crate for easy access to random values, noise etc